 - Provenance William Henry Fox Talbot (1800-1877), Lacock Abbey, Wiltshire, England; inherited by Talbot’s son, Charles Henry Talbot (1842-1916), 1877 [see note 1]; by bequest to his niece, Matilda Theresa Talbot (1871-1956), 1916 [see note 2]; dealer Hans P. Kraus, Jr., New York, June 1996 [see note 3]; dealer Simon Lowinsky, New York, April 1998 [see note 4]; dealer Howard Greenberg Gallery, New York, August 1998 [see note 5]; purchased by the Birmingham Museum of Art, Alabama, 2006

-1. Inherited the entirety of Lacock Abbey estate.
+1. Charles Henry Talbot inherited the entirety of Lacock Abbey estate.

-2. Bequeathed the entirety of Lacock Abbey estate.
+2. Matilda Theresa Talbot is bequeathed the entirety of Lacock Abbey estate.
 The inscription “LA 36” on the verso of 2006.12 verifies that it was still at Lacock Abbey in 1968.
 This is an inventory number inscribed by Eugene Ostroff, curator of photography at the Smithsonian, during a research trip to the abbey in 1968.
+According to correspondence via email with Roger Watson, curator at the Fox Talbot Museum, dated February 24, 2020, it is likely that the photograph stayed with a member of the Talbot family until it was enter the market through dealer Hans P Kraus, Jr.

 3. According to correspondence with Shelley Dowell from Hans P. Kraus, Inc. via email, dated February 12, 2020.

-5. According to correspondence with Zach Ritter from Howard Greenberg Gallery dated February 21, 2020.
+5. According to correspondence with Zach Ritter from Howard Greenberg Gallery via email, dated February 21, 2020.